-- 0% Approval Rating: Mr Northway, Mayor-Governor of Chalcaster, is widely unpopular everyone knows him to be corrupt, and the aristocrats who are just as bad nevertheless view him as a shabby commoner who they'd rather not have at parties.
-Emily has particular reason to dislike him, but finds that he's used to being disliked and doesn't take it amiss he even gives her his blessing.
-She eventually decides that he's not so bad... but his approval rating with everyone else is likely still low, since he's now working for the victorious foreign occupiers he becomes somehow even less popular, despite his efforts to mitigate their rule and keeping some level of consistency in the town.
+- 0% Approval Rating: Mr. Northway, Mayor-Governor of Chalcaster, is widely unpopular everyone knows him to be corrupt, and the aristocrats who are just as bad nevertheless view him as a shabby commoner who they'd rather not have at parties.
+Emily and her family have particular reason to dislike him, but she finds that he's used to being disliked and doesn't take it amiss and is even relatively kind to her.
+Their relationship develops over the course of the war, but his approval rating with the rest of the town remains low, and once he starts working for the victorious foreign occupiers he becomes somehow even less popular, despite his efforts to mitigate their rule and keeping some level of consistency in the town.

 - The Alcoholic: Father Burnloft, the priest attached to the army in which Emily is sent to serve, is habitually drunk.
 It may simply be a consequence of all the death he's seen, but soldiers who've seen just as much and now have to listen to him stagger through the funeral service for their dead comrades don't necessarily have much sympathy.

 - An Arm and a Leg: Emily's brother-in-law, Tubal, finishes the war minus a leg.
-He's not as bitter about it as he might be after all, a lot of the people he fought beside got worse.
+All told he's not too bitter about it, considering he made it home at the very least.

 - Courier: Penny Belchere is an official military courier for the kingdom of Lascanne, and is the first woman most of the characters have seen in army uniform.
 It's an early sign that Lascanne is running out of male conscripts and is thinking about how women can be put in military roles, which presages Emily's own conscription.
 (Penny Belchere herself shows up again a number of times, including once when her supposedly non-front-line role doesn't stop her getting captured.)